Previous Player-Character Cameo

 - Hawkins from Vietcong returns at the very first level of the second game's US campaign.
 And drunk.
 You can even have a conversation with him.

 - The Classic Team return to Team Fortress 2 in the comic "A Cold Day in Hell".
 All of the members are present, except for Classic Medic, who had his spot filled in by Modern Medic.

 - The Medal of Honor series seemed fond of this.
 The second game of the series, Underground, featured the protagonist, Manon (who had been Mission Control in the first game, making her an inversion) escaping North Africa on a plane piloted by Jimmy Patterson, the protagonist from said first game, though he was only revealed in briefings.
 A later game, European Assault, played it straight and had the player character rescue Manon from the Germans.

 - The champion from the last game was possessed by Diablo and is always a few steps ahead of you.
 He mostly shows up in the cutscenes, but you do encounter him once ingame.

-- Not to mention Blood Raven and The Summoner, the two other possible player characters from the first game.
+- Blood Raven and The Summoner are the two other possible player characters from the first game.

 - While not an officially licensed game, the Touhou/Castlevania crossover game Koumajou Densetsu II featured Sakuya Izayoi as the player character rather than Reimu Hakurei, who was the player character of the first game.
 The fourth boss of the sequel is Marisa Kirisame, who was a support character for Reimu in the original, and the fifth boss is Reimu Hakurei herself.